I Hate Boys: Background and release

 However, it was later revealed that the song was produced by Polow da Don and that Le Tigre only produced the song "My Girls".
 Polow da Don talked about working with Aguilera in a Billboard interview, stating: "There's two things you need to know about Christina Aguilera: The first is that, as far as her singing goes, she's a professionally trained animal.
 And the other is that she knows exactly, absolutely what she wants."

 After "Not Myself Tonight", the song was released as the second single of the album in Australia and New Zealand.
 A digital single was released on the iTunes Store on September 3, 2010.
+It reached number twenty-eight on the Australian Airplay Chart.

 Composition

 "I Hate Boys" was written by Aguilera, Jamal Jones, Ester Dean, William Tyler, Bill Wellings and J. J. Hunter, while production was handled by William Tyler & Polow da Don.
 Don has worked with Aguilera on the previous singles "Not Myself Tonight" and "Woohoo".
 "I Hate Boys" contains a sample from the 1973 track "Jungle Juice", by UK electronic act Elektrik Cokernut from their album Go Moog!.
 It is an uptempo glam rock, pop and electropop song with elements of synth-pop and urban pop, featuring gang chants in the background.
 Lyrically, "I Hate Boys" is a hate-driven song about ridiculing and insulting all bad boys.
 It begins with a drum beat similar to Katy Perry's "I Kissed a Girl" (2008), according to Idolator's Becky Bain, who also wrote that "it sounds almost directly inspired by the trash-talk obnoxiousness found in Avril Lavigne's "Girlfriend."